August 29, 2016

-Christian Persecution: Will Pakistani Prisoner Asia Bibi be Executed for Her Faith?Monday, August 29, 2016
+Christian Persecution: Will Pakistani Prisoner Asia Bibi be Executed for Her Faith?Back to All

 Time is running out for Asia Bibi, a Pakistani mother of five and death-row prisoner whose legal representatives have filed one last appeal to spare her life.